30% OFF Tempcover fee in our app

 Is learner driver insurance different to standard insurance?

 Learner driver insurance policies are tailored to the needs of provisional drivers.
-Tempcover’s temporary learner insurance is a flexible, short-term option that’s ideal if you’re learning to drive and want to get some experience outside of your usual lessons, in a different car.
+Tempcover’s learner insurance is a flexible, short-term option that’s ideal if you’re learning to drive and want to get some experience outside of your usual lessons, in a different car.

 This type of cover can be taken out for the time period that suits you, unlike standard policies that usually offer annual cover.
-This makes our temporary provisional insurance a cost-effective way of getting covered while learning to drive.
+This makes our provisional insurance a cost-effective way of getting covered while learning to drive.
 Get a quote today to find out how affordable it could be.

 Can a learner drive any car with learner insurance?